-If your dog tears their ACL, your veterinarian may recommend surgery – but then you may read a story online about a dog who recovered wonderfully from an ACL tear using only conservative treatments, for example a knee brace.
+If your dog tears their ACL, your veterinarian may recommend surgery – but then you may read a story online about a dog who recovered wonderfully from an ACL tear using only conservative treatments, for example, a knee brace.

 The truth is that when it comes to ACL injuries in dogs, there is incredible variability.
-There is variability in how veterinarians diagnose the injury, but more important there is huge variability in the degree of injury.
-For example, your dog could have a partial tear (which could be a ¼, ½, or ¾ tear), they could have a partial tear that also involves a meniscus tear, they could have a full tear, or a full tear with a secondary meniscus tear.
+There is variability in how veterinarians diagnose the injury, but more importantly, there is huge variability in the degree of injury.
+For example, your dog could have a partial tear (which could be a ¼, ½, or ¾ tear), they could have a partial tear that also involves a meniscus tear, they could have a full tear or a full tear with a secondary meniscus tear.

 This means that while some dogs may heal using only conservative treatments, others will absolutely need surgery – it mainly depends on the severity of the tear.
 This is why it’s extremely important that, if you notice your dog limping, you take them to the veterinarian immediately to fully diagnose the degree of injury and make an appropriate treatment plan.